When is a Trip is Canceled by the Captain?

-What goes into determining when a trip is canceled by the captain?
 The majority of our trips go off without a hitch or any threat of inclement weather.
 But there are times when we have to make the determination to cancel a trip.
 We know that you’ve been counting on this trip for a long time.
-A cancelation would be disappointing.
+A cancellation would be disappointing.

 The type of trip